Shreyansh-Sheth/scale-kit/README.md

 ## NextJS saas starter kit with authentication, billing, docs, dashboard and more.

-> want to develop SAAS MVP in 15 days contact me at shreyansh@scale-dev.com
+> want to develop SAAS contact me at shreyansh@scale-dev.com

 📚 [DOCS](https://scale-kit.vercel.app/docs) WIP

 ## Technologies

-Welcome to the SAAS-Starter-KIT repository!
+Welcome to the Scale Saas Starter Kit repository!
 This kit is designed to help you kickstart your Software as a Service (SAAS) projects by providing essential features and utilizing modern technologies.

 ## Features List